simrangupta29/vsd_squadron_mini_internship/TASK4.md

-WE can the run these commands using VDI too which has preinstalled softwares in virtual box.</br>
+WE can run these commands using VDI too which has preinstalled softwares in virtual box.</br>

 First compiled and got output using gcc as we did in task3